 Treatment for Psoriasis:

 Treatment for psoriasis depends on the severity of symptoms and the person’s overall health and lifestyle.
 Treatments include topical creams, phototherapy (light therapy), oral medications such as methotrexate, and biologics (medications created from proteins).
-Sometimes, lifestyle changes – such as quitting smoking and avoiding certain triggers –may help reduce flare episodes.
+Diet and lifestyle changes are essential to improve psoriasis, and quitting smoking and avoiding certain triggers –may help reduce flare episodes.
+Dr. Shook has lived with Psoriasis for over 21 years and has kept it in remission using a functional immunological approach that is drug-free.
+To learn about Dr. Shook’s approach and get the most current science on effective psoriasis treatments click here.

 Functional Medicine for Psoriasis: